-We know that the future success of our city depends on our ability to mitigate and adapt to climate change and we take seriously our responsibility to protect our planet for generations to come.
+We know that the future success of our city depends on our ability to address climate change.
+We take seriously our responsibility to protect our planet for generations to come.
 In April 2019, we declared a climate emergency and we have committed to reduce the city's carbon footprint to zero by 2030, 20 years ahead of government.